3 Reasons To Explore Europe's Corporate Bonds

 Over and above a vigilant ECB, Europe’s corporate bond markets can count on strong buying demand for the asset class and broadly conservative behavior from European companies in 2017.
 In our view, these are highly positive certainties given the many uncertainties ahead.

-The views expressed herein do not constitute research, investment advice or trade recommendations and do not necessarily represent the views of all AB portfolio-management teams.
+The views expressed herein do not constitute research, investment advice or trade recommendations and do not necessarily represent the views of all AB portfolio management teams.
 AllianceBernstein Limited is authorised and regulated by the Financial Conduct Authority in the United Kingdom.